graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-The single field from the _root selection set_ of a subscription must not be an
+The single field collected from the _root selection set_ of a subscription must
-introspection field.
+not be an introspection field.
 The following example is invalid:

 ```graphql counter-example
 subscription sub {